 The Press Club will distribute the annual College Calendar during the early part of the week.
 The calendar this year is better than ever before.
 A series of original views and illustrations make it a particularly attractive souvenir.
 This has always been a splendid advertising medium for our college, and is widely distributed among our alumni.
-The Press Club is by no means publishing the calendar on a money-making basis.
-Assisted by the Graduate Council, they are merely trying to give the students a serviceable souvenir of their college, something which will be good to look over in future days.
-The efforts of the Press Club are highly commendable, and since the price of the calendar is only moderate, there should be no reason why every man in college can not have at least one to keep, while many should want another for their homes, or any other place where a Union College Calendar would appear attractive.
-Support the Press Club and help spread the fame of Old Union.
+The Press Club is by no means publishing the calendar on a two or three to give to his friends when he goes home for the holidays.